 Editing of photography happens each day at the workshop venue.
 This is done both individually and in groups, making it a fascinating learning experience for all when witnessing how each photographers images evolve throughout the course of the workshop, into a completed story.

 During most evenings of the workshop, John will present stories he has produced from over twenty years of photographing for the world’s leading publications, such as National Geographic and Time magazine.
 Stanmeyer will bring each photographer into his planning, research and psyche of creating more than 14 stories for National Geographic.

-On the evening of the 12th of March, each photographer will project their completed work to all attending the workshop, as well as invited guests.
+On the evening of the 30th of June, each photographer will project their completed work to all attending the workshop, as well as invited guests.
 Photographers will present and discuss the unique aspects of each story in the exact same manner as a completed story for National Geographic magazine is presented upon completion to editors.
 This evening event is truly something magical and amazing, with each photographer learning something new not only about their own work but also the work of their colleagues.

-We encourages all photographers to consider staying longer in country to keep honing their photographic skills and can help in offering expertise and insight into places around Gyumri, Southern Armenia and well into the Republic of Georgia — Georgia is 3-hour drive north of Gyumri.
+We encourage all photographers to consider staying longer in country to keep honing their photographic skills.
+John and the workshop team can help in offering expertise and insight into places around Tbilisi as well as in Armenia which is only a short 2 hours drive south.